andrew-koster-/mailchimp-dc/readme.md

 > Get the Data Center (dc) value from a Mailchimp API key.

-Extract the Data Center (dc) value from your Mailchimp API key in the format of: `0000000000000000-us10`
+`'0000000000000000-us10'` → `'us10'`

+The `dc` value is used to direct your API requests to the appropriate Data Center.
+It is used in API calls with the following uri: `https://<dc>.api.mailchimp.com/3.0/`

 ## Install